Sean MarcanoSenior Product Design Manager

 Skills

-Mentorship and Coaching, Design Leadership, Process Optimization
+Design Leadership, Mentorship & Coaching, Process Optimization

 Overrides eligibility panel in agent tool